RevillWeb/rebel-router/README.md

 #To Do

-* History API Support - I've not found any real need for this yet and it creates an extra level of friction due to the requirement of server side configuration.
-But this router is aimed at ultra-modern applications so it should be implemented at some point
+* History API Support - Where as I've not yet found any real need for this this router is aimed at ultra-modern applications now that the History API is widely supported this will be one of the next features added
 * Intercept transition - A nice feature of many routers is the ability to do work and resolve when finished before a route transition completes allowing you to set-up data from the next page